goll72/goll.cc/site/resources/tectonic-2024-bundle.md

 after all) so I ended up building the `20240312` bundle myself, and, in fact, I am hosting it [here](/texlive2024/bundle.ttb).

+> temporarily unavailable because my stupid ass forgot to back it up when distrohopping
+> on my server, sorry `>.<`

 ## Notes

  - If you want to use the `20240312` bundle, you will have to build `tectonic` from